Huegoxaga/notes/os/linux.md

   - `-B 4` 4 lines before the match
   - `-A 2` 2 lines after the match
   - `-C 3` 3 lines before and after the match
+- `grep -F <String>` Interpret pattern as a set of fixed strings, not a regular expression pattern (i.e. force grep to behave as fgrep)
 - For example:
   - `grep "Hello" ./*.txt` search `Hello` in all `txt` files in the current directory.
   - `grep "...-...-...." contacts.txt` search phone numbers